Where to Ski And Snowboard -

 The downside

-• Several separate mountains, widely separated; mixed ability groups are likely to have to split up
+• Several separate mountains, widely separated; bad for mixed abilities

 • Bad weather can shut the best runs

-• Still some old lifts, and queues in key spots
+• Still some old lifts, and serious queues in key spots

 • It’s a busy town, with lots of road traffic; not a relaxing place